OdysseyOfTheDragons/Holynomial/README.md

 * `@no_extra`: Disables the `POLYNOMIAL: ...` on each action
 * `@beauty_print`: Changes the print output format from `POLYNOMIAL: polynomial = x^2 + 2` to `x^2 + 2`

+## Contributions

+We do accept contributions from you all, but under conditions.

+1. Is the contribution relevant?
+2. Does it follow the spirit of the language?
+3. Is it *your* code, and not some copied code?
+4. Does it improve the already existing code?

+If it answers all these questions with "*yes*", then you can contribute using the following:

+* Fork the project
+* Create your branch (`git checkout -b feature/AddingWhat`)
+* Commit your changes (`git commit -m "Add feature AddingWhat"`)
+* Push your branch (`git push origin feature/AddingWhat`)
+* Open a pull request